orbkit/orbkit/doc/gridbased/highlevel.rst

     ok.options.no_slice = True

-There are several ways to specify the grid in orbkit (in a.u.):
+There are several ways to specify the grid in ORBKIT (in a.u.):

 **Adjusting the grid to the geometry**::

   ok.options.adjust_grid = [5, 0.1]

-Here, orbkit creates a grid with a grid spacing of 0.1 a\ :sub:`0` and the size of the molecule plus 5 a\ :sub:`0` in each direction.
+Here, ORBKIT creates a grid with a grid spacing of 0.1 a\ :sub:`0` and the size of the molecule plus 5 a\ :sub:`0` in each direction.

 **Reading the grid parameters from a file**::